ghc/ghc/hadrian/README.md

 If you need help in debugging Hadrian, read the [wiki](https://github.com/snowleopard/hadrian/wiki) and Shake's [debugging tutorial](https://shakebuild.com/debugging).
-If nothing helps, don't hesitate to create a GHC issue, choosing the component `Build System (Hadrian)`.
+If nothing helps, don't hesitate to create a GHC issue.

 Current limitations
 -------------------